 It also adds to their “liveness”.
 In an outdoor theater, you never know when the real world might interrupt the theatrical world with a surprise interjection.
 Chief among the challenges of outdoor Shakespeare (and there are many) include critter visitors.
 Sometimes animals feel the need to add their own lines into Shakespeare’s plays.
 In my outdoor classical experiences, I have had mid-show encounters with bats, bees, squirrels, raccoons, lizards, deer, cows, and an adorable baby owl.
 There is also the unpredictable weather.
 I was once in a production of Shakespeare’s The Tempest in Vermont in which we had to cancel several performances due to a real life tempest.
 That, folks, is what we call irony.
 Some companies will have an indoor backup rain revenue, but oftentimes the show must go on come hell or high water.
 I was in a production of Romeo and Juliet in which a lightning storm split and passed us on both sides of the stage as we performed onwards; we were literally surrounded by the storm.
 Terrifying.

 But these challenging factors are also what make classical festivals so thrilling.
 Outdoor Shakespeare exists between the joy and terror of the natural world.
 That prickly uncertainty of an evening outside perfectly mirrors the winding unpredictability of the plays themselves.
 The difficult natural factors (unpredictable weather, cold nights, rogue animals, uncontrolled spaces) can lead to moments of transcendent beauty and spontaneous theatrical magic: a line of verse flickers with renewed meaning, a supernatural moment echoes into an actual forest; fairies seems quite real; kings seem quite mad; armies seem endless; ghosts seem to emerge from the earth itself.
-As an actor and an audience member, I have repeatedly been flabbergasted by moments in outdoor theaters that could never have been predicted or rehearsed, yet fit
+As an actor and an audience member, I have repeatedly been flabbergasted by moments in outdoor theatres that could never have been predicted or rehearsed, yet fit Shakespeare’s creations so naturally that they feel serendipitous or almost divine, as if the natural world was cradling the plays and dusting them with a raw, powerful energy.

 As our world gets more high tech, the rustic charm and traditional community-based joys of outdoor Shakespeare will become ever more vital and cherished.
-So I highly recommend that next summer you pack a picnic, rally the kids, and head to your nearest festival.
+So I highly recommend that this summer you pack a picnic, rally the kids, and head to your nearest festival.
 At the intersection of the past and the present, these glorious institutions connect people to one another and to a long history of performance spanning continents, from Shakespeare’s Globe all the way to your local park.